School History and Principals

 Our Principals through the Years:

 The school started in 1962 with about 200 pupils, housed at Raffles Institution at Bras Basah Road.
-In July 1963, students and staff moved into a new school premises at Swiss Cottage Estate (along Dunearn Road), which officially opened in November 1963, with an enrolment of about 870 pupils in two media, namely English and Malay.
+In July 1963, students and staff moved into a new school premise at Swiss Cottage Estate (along Dunearn Road), which officially opened in November 1963, with an enrolment of about 870 pupils in two media, namely English and Malay.

 The Swiss Spirit was formed since the founding of the school in 1963.
 Under the leadership of the first Principal, Mr R.D.
 Jansen, from 1963 to 1968, the Swiss Spirit originated as the spirit of national integration through sports.
 Swiss Cottage was born against the backdrop of the need for national survival and national integration.
 The school motto, Scientiae Patriaeque Gratia, ‘For the Sake of Learning and For the State’, challenges the students to strive to be educated for the good of the nation and for mankind.
 In 1966, the then Minister of Law and National Development, Mr E.W.
 Barker, described Swiss Cottage as one of the foremost integrated schools in Singapore.